lovnishverma/Python-Getting-Started/MODEL_SELECTION_GUIDE.md

 ---

-*Last updated: 2024 | Created with ❤️ for the ML community*
+*Last updated: August 2025 | Created with ❤️ by Lovnish Verma for the ML community*